 Many times teachers will provide feedback to students on writing, but often the revising and editing practices are meshed together into a singular mass of feedback.
 Instead, try giving feedback on each piece separately.
 If giving verbal feedback, this may mean that the feedback is provided to the student in two videos or in two distinct parts.
 However, if you are providing written feedback to the student, consider using two different colors of pens for each skill.

-Like we mentioned earlier, students can be great at one of these skills and still be lacking in the other.
+Like I mentioned earlier, students can be great at one of these skills and still be lacking in the other.
 If all of the feedback looks the same and is delivered in the same way, it is hard for students to distinguish their real areas in need of improvement.

 When it comes down to it, we all want our students to be proficient writers, and we have the skills and resources to help them get there.
 Revising and editing are both an important part of our students’ writing development.
 When each is taught exclusively and with care, students will be able to help each other and themselves with more confidence.